kuria/enum/README.rst

 - immutability
 - ensured unique keys and values
-- simple to use (just extend the ``Enum`` class and define some class constants)
+- simple to use (just extend a class and define some class constants)
-- many methods related to keys, values and their enumeration, maps and checking
+- many methods related to keys
+- values and their enumeration, maps and checking
+- enum instances
 - detailed exception messages
-- designed with performance in mind

 Requirements